 Along with the above substitutes, you can add ground flax seeds to bread recipes.
 Flax seeds come in a golden color or dark brown.
 The golden variety contains more oil.
 Remember that the dark flax seeds can turn your baked goods green!
 Whole flax seed should be ground before it is added to the dough or batter.
 Use the same amount of flax seed as xanthan gum called for in the recipe, but mix it with two times the water.
 If a recipe calls for 1 tablespoon of xanthan gum, use 1 tablespoon of ground flax seed plus 2 tablespoons water.

-This ingredient improves the texture of gluten-free breads.
+This ingredient improves the texture of gluten-free bread.
 It is usually sold as a dietary fiber supplement.
 It gives breads great structure and can also help keep baked goods moist.
 Use twice the amount of psyllium husk powder as xanthan gum in your recipes.

 Find the Right Substitute for You